 Notice: I'm an affiliate for Amazon as well as other companies.
 Any links in this article may be affiliate links.
 I always appreciate it if you purchase something using my affiliate links.
 Doing so helps me to raise a little extra money that pays for the costs of running this site.
 And it allows me to continue bringing you quality content, all without costing you a thing!
 Thanks!

 The holiday season is in full swing and we covered a few tips in the first part of this article.
-But here are a few more things that you can do to keep you healthy during the holiday season!
+But here are a few more things that you can do to keep yourself healthy during the holidays!

 Moving the lymphatic system

 There are only a couple of ways to get your lymphatic system moving.
 Exercise, deep breathing, and lymphatic massage.
 If you don’t get the lymphatic fluid moving, and you’ve been exposed to viruses and germs, those little critters have plenty of time to grow and you will end up getting sick!
 Getting at least 20-30 minutes of moderate exercise each day can help to keep the lymphatic system clean, can effectively reduce stress, increases serotonin levels to keep depression at bay…and it helps to keep the pounds away if you’ve eaten a few too many rich goodies!

 The key to getting regular exercise is to find things that you really enjoy doing.
 Whether that is playing actively with the kids, going for family walks to enjoy the lights in the neighborhood, or dancing around the house to festive holiday music…find something that will get you moving and be plenty of fun!